Chipotle workers are trained to give you smaller portions of these 7 ingredients

 Chipotle executives said it could raise prices of beef items this summer if the shortage continues.

-Hundreds of restaurants stopped serving pork this year after the company found that suppliers were not meeting its standards.
+Hundreds of restaurants have stopped serving pork after the company found that suppliers weren’t meeting its standards.

 Ashley Lutz contributed to this story.